ashishmtu/NEON-GEDI/README.md

 The waveform data should be stored in CSV files, with each file containing a site's waveform and elevation data.
 A metadata CSV file contains labels (biomass density) for each site.
 Place your waveform CSV files in a directory and provide the paths to the training and testing metadata files when running the scripts.

-- **1D CNN:** The model expects 2-channel time-series data (waveform and elevation) for each site, stored in CSV format.
+- **1D CNN & LSTM:** The model expects 2-channel time-series data (waveform and elevation) for each site, stored in CSV format.
 Each CSV should contain columns for `Rxwaveform` (waveform data) and `Elevation` (elevation data).
 The metadata file should contain the `Live_Biomass_Density` label for each site.

-- **CNN:** This model requires images generated from the waveform data, which should be stored as image files (e.g., `.tif`).
+- **CNN:** This model requires images generated from the waveform data, which should be stored as image files (e.g., `.png`).
 A CSV metadata file should link each image with its corresponding `Live_Biomass_Density` label.
 The input dimensions for the images are dynamically adjusted based on the chosen model from the `timm` library.

-- **LSTM:** The LSTM model requires 2-channel time-series data (waveform and elevation) similar to the 1D CNN, with each site having waveform data (`Rxwaveform`) and elevation data (`Elevation`) stored in CSV format.
-The metadata file should contain the corresponding biomass density labels.

-- **OLS Model:** This notebook expects the waveform data to be preprocessed into a suitable feature set (e.g., waveform-derived metrics).
+- **OLS & Random Forest Model:** This notebook expects the waveform data to be preprocessed into a suitable feature set (e.g., waveform-derived metrics).
 The metadata file should contain the corresponding labels for each site to be used in the regression analysis.

-- **Random Forest Model:** The Random Forest model requires pre-extracted features from the waveform data (such as waveform metrics) and corresponding biomass density labels.
-These features and labels are used as inputs for the model.

 ### Training and Evaluation
 Each model script can be run from the command line, specifying the required arguments such as the dataset paths, number of epochs, and batch size.